waterloo-rocketry/or-monte-carlo/README.md

 level 11.
 If you don't have one installed, you will be able to download one here.

 In the top-right of the project, you will see three run configurations:
+ - OpenRocket GUI: This is used to run OpenRocket by itself.
+- Gradle [run]: This is what you will be using to run our monte carlo software.
- - OpenRocket JAR: This can be used to build a JAR file for OpenRocket.
+- Gradle [jar]: This can be used to build a JAR file for OpenRocket.
 You will likely not need to use this
- - OpenRocket GUI: This is used to run OpenRocket by itself.
- - OR Monte Carlo: This is what you will be using to run our monte carlo software.
+- Gradle [build]: This will build OpenRocket from source, which is dependent auto run on the monte carlo software.
+- Gradle [clean]: This will clean the build directory.